Wallowa River steelhead

 Water in the lower Imnaha looked OK Monday afternoon when I got down there.
 Still greenish.
 Then it browned up overnight and I spent my time Tuesday cleaning sticks off the bottom one snag at a time.

 No steelhead to show for my Imnaha mission, but I can still honestly say it was worth the trip.
 Just nice to get down amongst that rimrock every now and again.
+If you’re more into paddling than fishing, check out our guided whitewater rafting trips throughout the Northwest.
 And I did get to behold this rather unorthodox tenting setup.

 “Maybe cross the poles the other way…or that metal thing with 2x4s goes on the outside…